We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Male hormone test ($139): tests for testosterone along with sex hormone-binding globulin (SHBG) and free androgen index (FAI)

-- Male hormone plus ($159): tests for testosterone, SHBG, FAI, and oestradiol
+- Male hormone advanced ($179): tests for testosterone, SHBG, FAI, and oestradiol, and prolactin

-LetsGetChecked’s female hormone tests are designed for people who want to find out more about their fertility status.
+LetsGetChecked’s female hormone tests are designed for people who want a broad idea of their hormonal health.
 The blood tests are collected by a finger prick.

 The comprehensive female hormone test is $129 and checks for four different biomarkers: